5 Innovative Holiday Marketing Campaigns of 2023

 4. Pizza Hut‘s “Leave a box, get a box” with QR Code Facilities

-When was the last time you showed your gratitude to your late-night pizza delivery driver?
-Pizza Hut has an idea fresh out of the oven!
+When did you last show your gratitude to your late-night pizza delivery driver?
+Pizza Hut has an idea that is fresh out of the oven!

-The “Leave a box, get a box,” campaign serves both its customers and delivery partners.
+The “Leave a box, get a box” campaign serves its customers and delivery partners.

-Once the delivery driver brings the order, they can scan the QR code that directs them to a microsite where they redeem gift cards.
-Through the doormat concept with a QR code system, the chain also wants to encourage the habit of gratitude amongst young consumers whilst offering them enhanced digital experiences.
+Once the delivery driver brings the order, they can scan the QR code, which directs them to a microsite where they can redeem gift cards.
+Through the doormat concept with a QR code system, the chain also wants to encourage the habit of gratitude among young consumers while offering them enhanced digital experiences.

 5. O Boticario’s “Make Your Love Present” Campaign with 360° communications strategy